jrochkind/texts/search_compare/article.md

 All code used to do this experiment is open source and designed to be easily re-usable.
 Someone else -- if they could get access to all the products -- could do this experiment again to see if they get the same results, or change the configuration of the various products to see if that changes the results.

 Although I'm interested in how configuration and limiting choices may have changed our results, I suspect a trial done much like this one -- with 5 or more products compared -- would probably still result in no significant preferences detected.
-It might be somewhat more useful if you were able to limit the options considered to only two products, to make it easier to get a large enough sample size.
+It might be somewhat more useful if you were able to limit the options considered to only two products, to increase the sample size of that single pairing with the same overall participation.

 Alternately, it might be useful to do a comparison _only_ with librarians participating -- it may be that patrons are just not able to predict their actual long-term preferences or benefits from an artificial experiment like this.
 As an example of a comparison using only subject-specialist librarians, see Bietila and Olson, "Designing an Evaluation Process for Resource Discovery Tools" in _Planning and Implementing Resource Discovery Tools in Academic Libraries_, IGI Global 2012.
 Or the slides from a NISO presentation by Bietila, available open access at: http://www.niso.org/news/events/2012/nisowebinars/discovery_and_delivery/